 - Subs may be subject to league manager approval when prior stated to the league.

-- Subs are allowed to play for only one team per game day, subject to waiver by League Manager(s).
+- Subs may play for more than one team per game day.

 - A player (male or female) may sub for anyone (male or female) as long as the sub is of comparable skill level to the player they are subbing for and the male/female ratio is met on the court.